Death abroad

 -

-Check if the original certificate or extract from the population register must be legalised and/or translated
+Check if the original document must be legalised and/or translated

-- A certified copy can be issued either by a notary public or by the same authority that issued the original document.
+- Request a certified copy of the document.
+A certified copy can be issued either by a notary public or by the same authority that issued the original document.

 -